Common Stocks, Preferred Stocks: Basic Concepts

 A pre-emptive right is an antidilution provision, giving current stockholders the right to purchase new issues of company stock before it is offered publicly, so they can maintain proportionate ownership of the company, if desired.
 Although most states have laws that give shareholders pre-emptive rights, the company may, depending on the law, pay stockholders a fee to waive their pre-emptive rights or the pre-emptive rights may exist only if so specified in the corporate charter.
 Pre-emptive rights were more prevalent in the past, but are rare today.

 When the corporation does give its stockholders pre-emptive rights, it generally issues subscription rights showing how many shares the stockholder can buy and at what price.
 For instance, if shareholder John Doe owns 10% of the company, and the company issues 100,000 new shares of stock, then the company will allow John Doe to buy at least 10,000 shares of stock before the stock is presented to the public, so that he can maintain his proportionate ownership of the company.
-He can refuse to buy any new issues, or only some of them, but then his ownership percentage in the company will decline, and along with it, the number of pre-emptive rights received in any future rights offering.
+He can refuse to buy any new issues, or only some of them, but then his ownership percentage in the company will fall, and along with it, the number of pre-emptive rights received in any future rights offering.

 Rights to Dividends